COPYTECH (UK) LTD, trading as Printondemand-worldwide.com, Fast Print Publishing, Upfront Publishing

 10. Preliminary Work – Work carried out whether experimentally or otherwise at Customer’s request, will be charged at the agreed rate and confirmed in writing to the Customer.

-11. Proofs –(a) Customer's corrections, including alterations to files and the cost of additional samples necessitated by such corrections, will be subject to an additional charge advised at the time the work is submitted by the Customer. (b) No responsibility will be accepted by the Company for any errors in the final Goods where proofs submitted for Customer's approval are not corrected by Customer or for any errors in the final Goods where a proof has not been requested in advance by the Customer. (c)For all work placed by the Customer with an invoice value of five-hundred GBP (£500) or over the Customer must order a bound proof and will be charged at the current advertised rates. (d) In the case of colour work whilst the Company will endeavour to match to the proof and previous copies, the Customer accepts that there may be a slight variation resulting from the nature of the digital print process and factors outside the Company's control.
+11. Proofs –(a) Customer’s corrections, including alterations to files and the cost of additional samples necessitated by such corrections, will be subject to an additional charge advised at the time the work is submitted by the Customer. (b) No responsibility will be accepted by the Company for any errors in the final Goods where proofs submitted for Customer’s approval are not corrected by Customer or for any errors in the final Goods where a proof has not been requested in advance by the Customer. (c)For all work placed by the Customer with an invoice value of five-hundred GBP (£500) or over the Customer must order a bound proof and will be charged at the current advertised rates. (d) In the case of colour work whilst the Company will endeavour to match to the proof and previous copies, the Customer accepts that there may be a slight variation resulting from the nature of the digital print process and factors outside the Company’s control. (e) All proofs will be supplied without foil blocking.

 12. Materials- (a) Electronic Files- Artwork used by the Company shall remain the property of its Author.
 It is the Customer’s responsibility to maintain a copy of any original file provided by the Customer.
 The Company shall not be responsible for checking the accuracy of supplied input from an Electronic File unless otherwise agreed in writing. (b) If an electronic file is not suitable for outputting on Company equipment without adjustment or other corrective action, the Company may make a charge for any resulting additional cost incurred or may reject the file without prejudice to his right to payment for work done/material purchased.